Impeachment: The procedures and judges who have faced it in India

 - First, a removal motion has to be supported by 100 members in case of the Lok Sabha and 50 in the Rajya Sabha.
 The same is to be given to the Speaker of the House and it can be introduced in any of the two Houses.

-- It is up to the Speaker/Chairman to admit of reject the motion.
+- It is up to the Speaker/Chairman to admit to rejecting the motion.

 - If admitted then a three-member committee is formed to investigate the charges.
 The Committee will comprise either the Chief Justice of India or Judge of the SC, Chief Justice of a High Court and an eminent jurist.